justindressel/website-hugo/content/post/2014-07-30-path-least-traveled/index.md

 Our article measuring postselected quantum trajectories in the laboratory was selected as the cover article of _**Nature**_!

-There was also a nice summary article written about it by Adrian Lupesco, [The Path Less Traveled](http://www.nature.com/nature/journal/v511/n7511/full/511538a.html).
+There was also a nice summary article written about it by Adrian Lupascu, [The Path Less Traveled](http://www.nature.com/nature/journal/v511/n7511/full/511538a.html).

 {{< cite page="/publication/weber-2014" view="3" >}}